jace-ys/lab-automation/docs/getting-started.md

 #### Edge Services

-Edge services typically require you to run them individually on their respective machines - additional requirements for running these services are detailed in their respective READMEs.
+Edge services typically require you to run them individually on peripheral machines alongside the device they are integrated with - additional requirements for running these services are detailed in their respective READMEs.

 The following are edge services: